DavidOsipov/AI-Meta-Feedback-Analyzer-for-Code-Improvements/README.md

 ### Example Output

 See [example_output.md](examples/example_output.md) for a complete example of the generated improvement list.
+(Note: You would create this example file.)

 ## 📊 Implementation Details

 The framework employs a structured approach to processing feedback:

-1. **Parsing Stage**: Extracts key information from unstructured text
+1.  **Parsing Stage**: Extracts key information from unstructured text.
-2. **Consolidation Stage**: Groups related feedback and identifies contradictions
+2.  **Consolidation Stage**: Groups related feedback, identifies contradictions, and flags potential false positives.
-3. **Prioritization Stage**: Assigns initial priority based on severity and consensus
+3.  **Prioritization Stage**: Assigns initial priority based on severity and weighted consensus.
-4. **Assessment Stage**: Evaluates the quality of each feedback source
+4.  **Assessment Stage**: Evaluates the quality of each feedback source (using numerical and categorical ratings) and analyzes conflicting suggestions.
-5. **Output Generation Stage**: Creates a standardized document with all findings
+5.  **Output Generation Stage**: Creates a standardized document with all findings.

 For a detailed explanation of the algorithms and logic, see [technical_details.md](docs/technical_details.md).
+(Note: You would create this file if you wanted to provide more technical depth.)

 ## 📄 License